Maaz124/aws-ha-lab/README.md

 - **EC2 Instances**:
   - Frontend EC2 in each public subnet
   - Backend EC2 in each private subnet
   - Frontends use reverse proxy to access local backend (port 5000)
+  - Bastion host between public and private EC2s

 - **NAT Gateway**:
   - Deployed in public subnet to allow private backend instances to access the internet